mxwl-mesh-glb/GeoFS-Military-Addon/README.md

 This is a tutorial on how to use this addon.

-The main porpose of this addon has nothing to do with the GMRP community.
-While everyone is more than welcomed to try it, it doesn't follow the rules of GMRP.
+This Addon has nothing to do with GMRP or any GeoFS military roleplay community.
+I'm saying this because recently, Google's AI kept stating that this addon is made to enchance your MRP experience.

 **Current script version 0.0.1.5**